-The people in your organisation need to be able to access conference rooms and other shared spaces to do their work effectively.
+The people in your organization need to be able to access conference rooms and other shared spaces to do their work effectively.
 Despite the increasingly popularity of flexible scheduling and remote working, in-person meetings still consume millions of hours for U.S. workers—and billions of payroll dollars for employers.

 Your people can’t make effective use of this time when meeting rooms become difficult to reserve and use due to unclear rules, lack of available space, or other employees “gaming the system.”
 When people abuse the scheduling process, it impedes efficiency and productivity for everyone in the workplace.